rayantx/rayantx/README.md

 - 🎈 Currently learning about **some Frontend stuff**

-- ✨ All of my projects are (and will 👀) be available here [https://github.com/rayantx?tab=repositories](https://github.com/rayantx?tab=repositories)
+- ✨ All of my projects are (and will 👀) be available here [rayantx repositories](https://github.com/rayantx?tab=repositories)

-- 🍜 About me **Loves my girlfriend 💘, oriental stuff 🍣, video games 🎮, manga/animes 🍙**
+- **Loves my girlfriend 💘, oriental stuff 🍣, video games 🎮, manga and animes 🍙**

 <h3 align="left">Connect with me:</h3>
 <p align="left">